-In a company, with Centralized System of Information and Data Management.
+In a company, with a Centralized System of Information and Data Management.

 1) Data is maintained at a central location and is shared with various Departments

-2) Departments have access to information or data of other Departments
+2) Departments have access to information or data from other Departments

 Let’s look at the same business process again to understand how a Centralized Enterprise System helps to overcome problems posed by a Decentralized Enterprise System.